News release from 05/07/2019

 “We do understand however that it’s not always easy for some households or smaller businesses to balance their budgets.
 So, while we are proud of our high collection rate, we always encourage anyone who might be finding it difficult to make payments to get in touch with us.
 We may be able to offer support or guidance, and it is always better to do so sooner rather than later, before debts have begun to get out of hand.”

-There are a number of discounts available both to businesses and householders, and anyone wishing to find out more about the available reductions/discounts should visit the Council’s website.
+There are a number of discounts available both to businesses and householders, and anyone who wishes to find out more about the available reductions/discounts should visit the Council’s website.
 For Business Rates: www.scambs.gov.uk/business-rates/business-rates-reliefs-and-exemptions.
 For Council Tax: www.scambs.gov.uk/council-tax/reductions-and-discounts.
 For Housing Benefit and Council Tax support: https://www.scambs.gov.uk/benefits.